What are Flyte users saying?

 Why is Flyte more expensive than some other options available online?

-Unlike most pelvic floor devices available online, Flyte is more than a Kegel trainer.
-It offers both biofeedback and treatment using mechnotherapy, leveraging the body's natural healing response to strengthen the pelvic floor muscle.
+Unlike most pelvic floor devices available online, Flyte is more than a Kegel trainer or electrical stimulation device.
+It offers both biofeedback and treatment using mechnotherapy, leveraging the body's natural healing response — like physical therapy — to strengthen the pelvic floor muscles.
 Flyte is a treatment backed by 15 years of research and development including rigorous clinical studies to prove it is safe and effective.

 Can you refer me to a healthcare professional who is knowledgable about Flyte?